eddygee/intro_to_git/README.md

 How to structure your repository
+- New repo for every project
+- lowercase foldernames

 Git for Individual through command line
+- Cloning
+- Strarting a new repo
+- Add
+- Commit
+- Push
+- Pull

 Git for Individual through Github
+- Edits
+- Merging
+- Branches

 Git for team through command line